marrlab/DomainLab/docs/doc_MNIST_classification.md

 We include in the DomainLab package colored verion of MNIST where the color correspond to domain and digit correspond to semantic concept that we want to classify.

 ## colored MNIST dataset
 We provide 10 different colored version of MNIST as 10 different domains which which number 0 to 9.
-The digit and background are colored differently, thus a color combination.
+The digit and background are colored differently, thus a domain correspond to a 2-color combination.
-An extraction from domain 0 is shown in Figure 1.
+An extraction of digit 0 to 9 from domain 0 is shown in Figure 1.

 <div style="align: center; text-align:center;">
 digits 0 - 9: <img src="figs/colored_MNIST/singels/digit0.jpg" style="width:30px;"/>